ayushacharya05/Amply-by-Ayush-Acharya/README.md

 # Amply-by-Ayush-Acharya
 Chrome Extension to boost your browser audio up to 600%.
-Clean, powerful, and beautiful Optimized for Google Chrome & Brave Browser
+Clean, powerful, and beautiful.
+Optimized for Google Chrome & Brave Browser

 How to Install: